EagerAI/fastai/README.md

 __4. Restart RStudio!__

-> Note: for GPU version, please set this option:
+> Note: for GPU version, ensure this is run before reticulate is loaded:

 ```
 options(reticulate.useImportHook = FALSE)